 - The conscientious exemption form from the Texas Department of State and Health Services must be signed, notarized and submitted no more than 90 days prior to the first day of class.

 Additional Information about Meningococcal Meningitis

 Meningitis is an acute (i.e., abrupt onset) inflammation of the meninges (i.e., the membranes that cover the brain and spinal cord).
-For more information about the causes, symptoms, types, risks, seriousness, and ways to prevent meningococcal meningitis, please see the links provided below:
+For more information about the causes, symptoms, types, risks, seriousness, and ways to prevent meningococcal meningitis visit the links below: